gSchool/galvanize-bookshelf/3_user_registration.md

 ## Bonus

-In the `routes/users.js` module, update the middleware to handle the following HTTP requests and send back the associated HTTP response.
+In the `routes/users.js` module, handle the following HTTP requests and send back the associated HTTP response.
 The information in the request body uses the `application/json` content type while the information in the response body uses the `text/plain` content type.

 | Request Method | Request URL        | Request Body                              | Response Status | Response Body                                 |
 |----------------|--------------------|-------------------------------------------|-----------------|-----------------------------------------------|